 What do Students Learn when we Teach Music? - An Investigation of the Hidden

 Students and staff gave their views on the messages and values communicated through the teaching and atmosphere of the music department, so building up a preliminary picture of the hidden curriculum, which runs alongside more formal teaching.
 The results of the study show a realization that responsibility for learning lies with the students, despite a high level of dependence on teaching staff for motivation and guidance.
-Implications for teaching and pastoral care in higher education are also considered, with the conclusion that the 'hidden' curriculum has an important role to play in shaping the student experience of university.
+The conclusion is that the hidden curriculum has an important role to play in shaping the student experience of university.

 The hidden curriculum in undergraduate medical education: qualitative study of

 Heidi Lempp, senior qualitative research and Clive Seale, professor of sociology.

 Abstract: Objective To study medical students' views about the quality of the teaching they receive during their undergraduate training in terms of the hidden curriculum.
 Conclusions: Following on from the recent reforms of the manifest curriculum, the hidden curriculum now needs attention to produce the necessary fundamental changes in the culture of undergraduate medical education.

 Hidden curriculum in the university - G. Bergenhenegouwen